 The climate agenda is getting high political and media attention worldwide, and there are many important events scheduled for the months immediately ahead.
 That is good.
 But in our view the agenda for sustainable transport system reform at all levels is timid, incoherent and in large part irrelevant given the real priorities.
 Well, what is relevant then?
 How can we get the level of innovation and reform that is going to be critical in the years immediately ahead?

-Intended as a research aid, checklist and reminder for students, researchers and others digging into the Five Percent Solutions and related technical and policy challenges.
+Intended as a research aid, checklist and reminder for professionals, students, researchers and others digging into the Five Percent Solutions and related technical and policy challenges.
 A certain level of familiarity with these concepts is essential.
-Anyone prepared to work in the field will already have familiarity with 9 out of 10 of the concepts identified here.
+Anyone prepared to work in the field will (should) already have familiarity with 9 out of 10 of the concepts identified here.
 It concerns the stuff of sustainable transport, sustainable mobility and sustainable cities.
-(The listing is of course not complete, but it is a good start)
+(The listing is of course not complete, but it does offer a good start)

 Below please find a selection of social media sites which have ben developed for this open-ended collaborative project — intended to serve as shared work spaces for people and groups working actively on various aspects of the sustainable transport challenge, as well as researchers, students, the media, activists and concerned citizens.